-All Teaching Assistants, Special Needs Assistants and Learning Mentors participate in the appraisal process, during which their support and interventions are observed.
+All Teaching Assistants, Special Needs Assistants and Learning Mentors participate in the performance management process during which their support and interventions are reviewed.
 Provision for children with SEND is reviewed and discussed at termly SEND Review meetings.

 What are the arrangements for consulting parents of children with special educational needs?
 How will be I involved in the education of my child?

 At Southglade Primary and Nursery School we believe that a positive working relationship with parents and carers is vital to enable early and accurate assessment and identification of SEND, which will lead to the correct intervention and provision.